top of page

 Deal Structure Considerations

-In today's environment, how you structure your deal matters as much as the sale price.
-Here are the key options:
+In today’s environment, structure matters as much as price.

 Asset Sale vs. Stock Sale